 4 Limit your offer to a few good options

 You can’t help but be amazed at the options we have all around us.
-Regardless what you’re looking to purchase, it can be mind boggling trying to choose from all the different options.
+Regardless of what you’re looking to purchase, it can be mind-boggling trying to choose from all the different options.

-This can get even more overwhelming when we are shopping for something as important insurance coverage.
+This can get even more overwhelming when we are shopping for something as important as insurance coverage.

 Remember that when you are presenting options to your clients.
 Ask the right questions to narrow down what their needs are and find the few best options that are best for their situation.

 Don't get them bogged down in details.
-Do the work up front and let them have an easier time making a choice.
-You will have a greater success, and happier clients if you do.
+Do the work upfront and let them have an easier time making a choice.
+You will have greater success, and happier clients if you do.

 5 Highlight the value to justify the price